General Child Neurology

-The genetic changes that cause Prader-Willi syndrome occur in a portion of the chromosome, referred to as the Prader-Willi critical region (PWCR), around the time of conception or during early fetal development.1 This region was identified in 1990 using genetic DNA probes.
+The genetic changes that cause Prader-Willi syndrome occur in a portion of the chromosome, referred to as the Prader-Willi critical region (PWCR), around the time of conception or during early fetal development (McCandless and Committee on Genetics 2010).
+This region was identified in 1990 using genetic DNA probes.
 Although Prader-Willi syndrome is genetic, it usually is not inherited and generally develops due to deletions or partial deletions on chromosome 15.

 Specific changes to the chromosome can include the following:

 Deletions.
 A section of a chromosome may be lost or deleted, along with the functions that this section supported.
 About 65% to 75% of Prader-Willi syndrome cases result from the loss of function of several genes in one region of the father's chromosome 15, due to deletion.
 The corresponding mother's genes on chromosome 15 are always inactive and thus cannot make up for the deletion on the father's chromosome 15.
 The missing paternal genes normally play a fundamental role in regulating hunger and fullness.